 Blend up a fruit or veggie with an egg for the fluffiest, easiest, healthy baby pancakes.
-These use just 2 ingredients, have four flavor options, and are a perfect texture for both babies and toddlers.
+These use just 2 ingredients, have four flavor options, and are a perfect texture for babies.

 Table of Contents